 The tacrolimus capsule is usually taken every 12 hours.
 Take the medicine at the same time each day.
 You may take tacrolimus with or without food, but take it the same way each time.

 You will need regular medical tests to be sure this medication is not causing harmful effects.
 Visit your doctor regularly.
 Do not miss any follow up visits to your doctor for blood or urine tests.

 Store at room temperature away from moisture and heat.

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Grapefruit and grapefruit juice may interact with tacrolimus and lead to potentially dangerous effects.
 Do not use grapefruit products while you are taking tacrolimus.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

 Do not receive a "live" vaccine while using tacrolimus.
 The vaccine may not work as well during this time, and may not fully protect you from disease.
-Live vaccines include measles, mumps, rubella (MMR), Bacillus Calmette-Guérin (BCG), oral polio, rotavirus, smallpox, typhoid, yellow fever, varicella (chickenpox), H1N1 influenza, and nasal flu vaccine.
+Live vaccines include measles, mumps, rubella (MMR), Bacillus Calmette-Guérin (BCG), oral polio, rotavirus, smallpox, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

 Less serious side effects may include: